 - Reading books that you don’t enjoy

 Should you read all the books till the last page?
 No!
 If you think you keep losing interest in reading, stop at once and pick a new book.
 You don’t have to feel guilty for doing that.
 Remember there are so many great books that are going to be your favourites.

 - Skipping more pages often

 You can definitely skip pages.
 But if you find yourself doing that repeatedly it’s just a bad habit you might want to get rid of.

-Now that I have given you many tips on making reading a daily habit, let’s have a look at some good books to get you started.
+Now that I have given you tips on best ways to encourage reading habits, let’s have a look at best books to start reading habit.